martinasladek/ms_net/content/project_info/proj_ma/index.md

 headless: false
 ---

-# Evaluating the change in meta-analytic reporting practices between 2008 and 2018
+# Evaluating the Change in Meta-analytic Reporting Practices between 2008 and 2018
+##### Avery, R., Kamar, M., Sladekova, M., Field, A.

 </br>

+**Stage:** Manuscript in preparation.

 Information about this project will be added soon.

-Stage:
-Collaborators: